-He has no family relationship with any of the directors and / or major shareholders of the Company.
+He has no family relationship with any of the directors and/or major shareholders of the Company.

 Datuk Seri Rahadian Mahmud does not have any conflict of interest with the Company and has had no conviction for any offences within the past 5 years.
-Datuk Seri Rahadian Mahmud attended all Board Meeting held during the financial year ended 31 December 2019.
+Datuk Seri Rahadian Mahmud attended six out of seven Board Meeting held during the financial year ended 31 December 2020.